 Geophysical Insights Awards the University of Aberdeen Licenses to New AI Technology

-Houston and Aberdeen, 24 February 2021 – Geophysical Insights, a Houston-based company, has awarded the University of Aberdeen licenses to the Paradise® AI workbench for seismic interpretation.
+Houston and Aberdeen, 24 February 2021 – Geophysical Research, LLC (d/b/a Geophysical Insights), a Houston-based company, has awarded the University of Aberdeen licenses to the Paradise® AI workbench for seismic interpretation.
 The software will enable postgraduate students in the Schools of Engineering and Geosciences to extend their research into new areas.
 New machine learning methods are proving to extract more information from data than is possible using traditional seismic interpretation tools.

 Students apply the Paradise in research to extract information from seismic and well data through supervised and unsupervised machine learning algorithms.
 Geophysical Insights makes software licences available to select universities free of charge as part of their university programme.

 Dr. Andrew Starkey, Senior Lecturer in the School of Engineering, said that postgraduate students and their supervisors involved in active research would benefit most from the grant.
 “There are several current projects at the University that will use Paradise, one being the seismic analysis area using artificial intelligence (AI) techniques for the automated detection of attributes of interest and visualisation of the analysis.”

 “We are very grateful to Geophysical Insights for presenting the University and its students with this software licence grant.
 The technology will make a huge difference in how students will be able to conduct their research, potentially speeding up the process for analysis and allowing them to extend their research into new areas.”